gonlad-x/Spotify-Wrapped-Extended/README.md

 ## Set up

 On your computer, create a new `spotifywrappedextended` directory.
-Inside this directoru, create:
+Inside this directory, create:
-* a `spotify_raw_data` subdirectory - this is where you will put your individual `Streaming_History` json files
+* a `spotify_raw_data` subdirectory - this is where you will put your individual `Streaming_History` JSON files
 * a `tests` subdirectory - this is where your Extended Wrapped files will be downloaded (as .csv)

 Go to your personal Spotify account, in the [privacy settings](https://www.spotify.com/us/account/privacy/).
 Request your **Extended streaming history**.
 It should be sent to you by email 30 days or so later.